jamescalcagni/chessgame/ReadME.txt

 --Chess Engine:
 I spent a while toying with the idea of creating a computer chess engine to play against the player.
-While at first that sounded daunting, after looking into it I do think that given more time I would be able to pretty easily implement a basic chess engine into my program using a minmax algorithm and  the concepts we learned in class.
+While at first that sounded daunting, after looking into it I do think that given more time I would be able to pretty easily implement a basic chess engine into my program using a minmax algorithm and the concepts we learned in this class.
 However, I simply did not have the time nor motivation to implement this.
 I do plan to do so in the future.